aws-samples/sample-mcp-security-scanner/README.md

 1. Navigate `Kiro` > `MCP Servers`
 2. Add a new MCP server by clicking the `Open MCP Config` button.
+3. Paste one of the configurations below:

+#### Option 1: Install from Local Path

-3. Paste the configuration below, replacing `/path/to/sample-mcp-security-scanner` with your actual repository path:
+Replace `/path/to/sample-mcp-security-scanner` with your actual repository path:

 #### `.kiro/settings/mcp.json` (local) or `~/.kiro/settings/mcp.json` (global)